KNU-BrainAI/knu-brainai.github.io/_pages/home.md

 <br><br>
 We are a research group in [School of Electronics Engineering](https://see.knu.ac.kr/eng/){:target="_blank"} at [Kyungpook National University](http://en.knu.ac.kr){:target="_blank"}.

 Our lab explores artificial intelligence (AI) by drawing inspiration from the brain’s underlying mechanisms.
-We focus on three main research areas: Generative AI, where we develop advanced deep learning algorithms that emulate neural processes to create novel content; Physical AI, in which we design intelligent systems that interact with and interpret the physical world; and Cloud AI, where we leverage state-of-the-art deep learning architectures to analyze large-scale empirical data in distributed environments.
-Additionally, our interests include pioneering work in natural language processing and computer vision, both of which are at the forefront of AI research (see our [Research](research)).
+We focus on three main research areas: Generative AI, where we develop advanced deep learning algorithms that emulate neural processes to create novel content; Physical AI, in which we design intelligent systems that interact with and interpret the physical world; and Brain-Inspired AI, where we develop deep learning architectures and algorithms modeled after the structure and spiking neural networks (see our [Research](research)).

 We have a lab [GitHub](https://github.com/KNU-BrainAI){:target="_blank"} page to share our lab stuff including lab website, code, research projects, and etc.
 Please visit our lab [GitHub](https://github.com/KNU-BrainAI){:target="_blank"} to get more information.